getgrav/grav-learn/pages/07.hosting/siteground/docs.md

 First, you will have to open the **SSH/Shell Access** option in the **ADVANCED** section of cPanel.

-SiteGround provides a very thorough [tutorial for using SSH](http://www.siteground.com/tutorials/ssh/), however it's simpler to create your public/private key pair locally on your computer and then just upload the DSA Public Key.
+SiteGround provides a very thorough [tutorial for using SSH](http://www.siteground.com/tutorials/ssh/), however it's simpler to create your public/private key pair locally on your computer, and then just upload the DSA Public Key.

 >>> NOTE: Windows users will first need to install [Cygwin](https://www.cygwin.com/) to provide many useful GNU and open source tools that are available on Mac and Linux platforms.
 When prompted to choose packages, ensure you check the SSH option.
-After installation, launch the `Cygwin Terminal`
+After installation, launch the `Cygwin Terminal`.

 Fire up a terminal window and type: